 - When cleaning and sanitizing public washrooms, follow our guidance on cleaning and disinfecting bathrooms and our Frequently Asked Question and Answers document.

 - Consider providing hand wash stations or alcohol-based hand sanitizer dispensers, especially if public bathrooms have been closed.

 - For local information on who to call if you have a concern or complaint see the COVID-19 Response Chart.

 - Maximize distance and minimize interaction between park users.
 Increase available pedestrian and cycling space to encourage people to spread out.

 - Consider temporarily converting some spaces (e.g., parking lots) to pedestrian space.

 - Consider creating temporary “health corridors” along busy streets where physical distancing may become difficult.
 Corridors can be created by placing pylons or installing temporary bollards to block off a lane of traffic or on-street parking spots.
 Refer to the National Association of City Transportation Officials (NACTO) guidance document on Streets for Pandemic Response and Recovery for more ideas.

-Visit our COVID-19 & Businesses webpage for information for employers, employees, and members of the public accessing businesses/organizations.
+Visit our COVID-19 & Business webpage for information for employers, employees, and members of the public accessing businesses/organizations.

-Refer to the Information for Businesses Re-opening section on our COVID-19 & Businesses webpage for more information and guidance on opening and operating pools, splash pads, and wading pools during the COVID-19 pandemic.
+Visit our COVID-19 & Business webpage for more information and guidance on opening and operating pools, splash pads, and wading pools during the COVID-19 pandemic.